 Amid the pandemic, booming exports have been both a blessing and a curse for China.
 Economic recoveries in the United States and elsewhere have led to growing demand for Chinese products.
 While this has benefited China’s short-term recovery, it has propelled China back toward its old model of export-led growth and away from the consumption-led model desired by the DCS.
-In 2020, net exports accounted for 28 percent of the growth in Chinese GDP—the highest level since 1997.
+In 2020, net exports accounted for 25.3 percent of the growth in Chinese GDP—the highest level since 1997.
 This trend continued into 2021, with net exports driving 20.9 percent of China's GDP growth that year—the second highest level since 1997.
 Notably, surging exports have not generated a sizable increase in productivity in China, as much of the growth in the value of exports in 2021 is due to higher input costs.

 While exports have surged, Chinese domestic consumption has stagnated.
 In the runup to the Covid-19 pandemic, China was making some progress toward increasing household consumption.
 According to data from China’s National Bureau of Statistics, household consumption accounted for 39.1 percent of GDP in 2019, the highest level since 2005.
 Amid the pandemic, however, household consumption fell to 37.7 percent of GDP in 2020, wiping out five years of progress.

 This was largely due to falling incomes coupled with higher savings as families cut back on spending.
 In the first quarter of 2020, during the height of the Covid-19 outbreak, Chinese per capita disposable income fell 3.9 percent.
-Retail sales took a much more dramatic hit, cratering 21 percent in January and February 2020, and they have not fully recovered.2 In October 2021, retail sales grew at a pace well below pre-pandemic levels, and in March 2022, retail sales fell 3.5 percent year-over-year.
+Retail sales took a much more dramatic hit, cratering 21 percent in January and February 2020, and they have not fully recovered.2 In the second half of 2021, retail sales grew at a pace well below pre-pandemic levels, and in March 2022, retail sales fell 3.5 percent year-over-year.

 China’s economic policies during the pandemic likely contributed to lagging retail sales and household consumption.
 Through July 2021, China’s discretionary fiscal spending in response to the pandemic totaled RMB 4.9 trillion (roughly $770 billion), or about 4.7 percent of GDP.
 Much of this spending went toward boosting production and providing relief to businesses, with less going toward to households.
 By comparison, the US government dispensed more than $5.7 trillion in fiscal stimulus (more than 25 percent of its GDP), including multiple rounds of direct stimulus payments to households.